supertanglang/m_tunnel/README.md

 - only one tcp connection between local and remote
 - authentication only once, speed up every request
-- asynchronous DNS query in remote
+- concurrency DNS query in remote
 - socks5 proxy interface
 - support Windows